Designibl-Mark/Designibl-Mark/README.md

 :man: Founder of Designibl since 2019 - Technology Design Studio & Consultancy

-:computer: I work as an Engineering Manager, Developer & Designer for startups in the UK.
-I have experience ranging from hospitality & commerce to IOT & EV's 🔌
+:computer: I work as athe VP of Engineering @[SpotShip](https://www.spot-ship.com).
+Keep an eye out as we are hiring soon!

-:pencil: I’m predominantly using Javascript, Figma & SwiftUI at the moment.
+:car: I have experience ranging from hospitality & commerce to IOT & EV's 🔌

-:car: I’m currently working with [Andersen EV](https://andersen-ev.com) to enable people to charge their EV's smarter and balance the UK grid ⚡️
+:pencil: I’m predominantly using Typescript, Nextjs, Figma & SwiftUI at the moment.

-:book: I'm also creating some tooling for [Faux Books](https://www.fauxbooks.co.uk)
+:book: I have also created some tooling for [Faux Books](https://www.fauxbooks.co.uk)

 ## Contact Me